Color with Fuzzy!

 Flower, heart, star, and diamond shapes make fun cut out projects.
 Use these on card stock as patterns or as stencil shapes if you use your scissors to remove the insides.

-I like to have my kids color the shapes before they cut them for better colors around the edges.
+I like to have my kids color the shape coloring pages before they cut them for better colors around the edges.

 Math class is more fun when you are learning about shapes.
 If you can show your kids about the many times we see circles (traffic lights, flowers, moons) and squares or rectangles (buildings, boxes, trucks) they'll be able to draw their own pictures.
 Measuring them is the mathematical side, drawing or coloring is the artsy side.